-Procurement Level Value (excl VAT) Requirement L1 - Very low value Under £1,000 No quotation required L2 - Low value £1,001 - £5,000 1 quotation required L3 - Low/Medium value £5,001 - £15,000 3 quotations required L4 - Medium value £15,000 - £50,000 Progress in accordance with Scottish Government's Procurement Journey - Route 1 or 2 with a minimum of 3 quotations L5 - High value £50,000 and over Progress in accordance with Scottish Government's Procurement Journey - Routes 2 or 3 where OJEU thresholds will be reached or exceeded
+Procurement Level Value (excl VAT) Requirement L1 - Very low value Under £1,000 No quotation required L2 - Low value £1,001 - £5,000 1 quotation required L3 - Low/Medium value £5,001 - £15,000 3 quotations required L4 - Medium value £15,000 - £50,000 Progress in accordance with Scottish Government's Procurement Journey - Route 1 or 2 with a minimum of 3 quotations L5 - High value Regulated procurement over £50K for supplies and services, £2M for works Progress in accordance with Scottish Government's Procurement Journey - Routes 2 or 3 where procurement thresholds will be reached or exceeded

-5.2 Where procurement relates to works and construction related projects, the Scottish Governments Construction Procurement Manual should be consulted for detailed guidance.

-5.3 L1 - Very low value procurement:
+- 5.2 Where procurement relates to works and construction related projects, the Scottish Governments Construction Procurement Manual should be consulted for detailed guidance. - 5.3 L1 Very low value procurement:

-This relates to the purchase of supplies, services or works valued between $\pounds 0$ - $\pounds 1,000$ (excl VAT) and will normally cover the day to day activities of the Cooperative such as reactive repairs or office supplies.
+This relates to the purchase of supplies, services or works valued between £0 - £1,000 (excl VAT) and will normally cover the day to day activities of the Cooperative such as reactive repairs or office supplies.